AmeliaTYR/ip/README.md

 1. Ensure that you have Java 11 or above installed.
 1. Down the latest version of `Tootie` from [here](https://github.com/AmeliaTYR/ip/releases/tag/A-Release).
     1. The current version is Tootie version 2.0
-1. Check out the user guide page [here](https://ameliatyr.github.io/ip/) for instructions on how to use Tootie.

 Notes:
 * All comments starting with # will be ignored.